Career Changer FAQs

 The best of the best!
 Here is some background on the three primary pieces of equipment we use.
 One of the oldest companies in the business that use to be the largest player in existence.
 Another company which has been written up in Forbes magazine as the fastest growing laser company on the stock exchange and a third company that is the largest in Europe!
 Bottom line, we utilize the most reputable, fastest growing and most widely recognized manufacturers in laser/IPL in the country at facility.
 In addition, we are continuously bringing in a variety of other manufacturers equipment.
 We believe it is imperative to avoid training on lesser known, smaller company’s equipment.
 Far more important then the equipment you train on is the skill sets you learn with regards to techniques and safety protocols.
 In your “laser lifetime” you will most likely use a variety of equipment and its quite simple to shift from one to the next, the key to success is your foundation of knowledge you learn that can be applied universally to all types of equipment.
 There are many different quality brands of equipment, and that is important but knowledge is the true power.

 Easy, we are the first school, longest running school, largest school and only school currently approved by both the ARRA and Post Secondary Regulatory Boards and Sallie Mae.
 We have the most structured and thorough hands-on/clinical approach.
 We are the only school in the country that performs all its clinical observations and treatments at a actual medical spa in a retail setting with real customers!
 We feel for you to practice what you learn in a real world setting is far more advantageous then a classroom setting.
 During your two week program, you will have 15 different instructors we are the only school worldwide that offers this diverse variety of educators.
 We are the only school in the world that utilizes the top four laser manufacturer´s equipment.
 We also are the only school in the country that includes an in-depth session on marketing from the founder of National Laser Institute.
 Louis Silberman has been written up in Entrepreneur and Fortune Small Business magazines for his health/beauty marketing successes.
-We also offer FREE refresher courses if you ever feel a need to come back and do more clinical treatments.
+We also offer complimentary didactic refresher courses.
 We welcome you to browse through our testimonial page to see what our graduates say about us.